Easy Ways to Detect Air Leaks

 Next, walk through your home to look for cracks and gaps in the following areas:

 - Cable and phone lines

 If you find air leaks in your home, check out the Department of Energy’s tips for sealing leaks.

 - Check exterior corners, making sure the two sides match up perfectly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

 Conducting your own energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
-Contact Strand Brothers Service Experts in Austin for a professional energy assessment at .
+Experts can complete a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
+Contact Strand Brothers Service Experts in Austin for a professional energy assessment at 512-596-1257.